 Image credit: blog.prusa3d.com

-To calculate the cost of running a 3D printer, there are a few factors you need to consider:
+To evaluate the cost of operating a 3D printer, you must consider a few factors:

 1. Cost of Electricity

-To determine the electricity costs, you need to know the power consumption of your 3D printer and the rate you pay for electricity.
-The manufacturer usually provides power consumption measured in watts (W) or kilowatts (kW).
+To calculate your electricity bills, you must first know how much power your 3D printer consumes and what rate you pay for it.
+The manufacturer commonly specifies power consumption in watts (W) or kilowatts (kW).

 Multiply the power consumption by the number of hours you expect to use the printer, then multiply that by the cost per kilowatt-hour (kWh) to get the electricity cost.
 For example, if your printer consumes 0.5 kW and you run it for 10 hours at a rate of $0.15 per kWh, the cost would be: